fistasolutions/learn-promptengineering-unicorndevelopers/01_prompt_engineering_for_everyone/readme.md

 ---

-## The Second-Part Prompting Framework
+## The Six-Part Prompting Framework

-Now take your prompting to next level by following this [The Second-Part Prompting Framework](./second_part_prompting_framework.md)
+Now take your prompting to next level by following this [The Six-Part Prompting Framework](./six_part_prompting_framework.md)